hj-n/snc-reliability-map/README.md

 ## How to use the reliability map

 The relaibility map is implemented with React framework and [D3.js](https://d3js.org/), and served as npm project.
-To use the map, clone this project and inject the distortion info files generated while measuring [Steadiness & Cohesiveness](https://github.com/hj-n/steadiness-cohesiveness#methods).
+To use the map, clone this project and inject a distortion info file generated while measuring [Steadiness & Cohesiveness](https://github.com/hj-n/steadiness-cohesiveness#methods).

 ```sh
 git clone https://github.com/hj-n/snc-reliability-map